owenroberts/mmp270/labs/0-2_Godot_Intro.md

 ## 7. Add the Player Script to the Player
 - [Download the MMP 270 Assets folder](./270_Assets.zip)
-- Extract the `PlayerControllerSimple.gd` file and drag into the Scripts folder
+- Extract the `PlayerController.gd` file and drag into the Scripts folder
 - In the Player scene `Inspector` click the `[empty]` next to `Script` and then choose the player script
 - Adjust the properties in the `Script Variables`